 Known as "nature's tranquilizer," it provides its user with a serene environment that is full of peace and tranquility but instead of putting you to sleep, it provides a calm alertness.

 Amethyst is one of the most loved spiritual crystals, helping to bring its user intuitive insights that can then be combined with intellect to make the best decisions.

-Amethyst is associated with the Crown and Third Eye chakras, which serves to attune the metaphysical aspects of the self and open us up to higher consciousness.
+Amethyst is associated with the Crown Chakra and Third Eye Chakra, which serves to attune the metaphysical aspects of the self and open us up to higher consciousness.

 With its help, we can more easily connect to the Divine, tap into our intuition, and access higher wisdom.
 Through the functioning of our higher mind, we can then access creativity, imagination, new ideas, manifestation, and heightened focus.